peteroupc/peteroupc.github.io/random.md

 <a id=Verifiable_Random_Numbers></a>
 #### Verifiable Random Numbers

 _Verifiable random numbers_ are random numbers (such as seeds for PRNGs) that are disclosed along with all the information necessary to verify their generation.
 Usually, such information includes random numbers and/or uncertain data to be determined and publicly disclosed in the future.
-Generating verifiable randomness has been described in [**RFC 3797**](https://www.rfc-editor.org/rfc/rfc3797.txt), in Lenstra&mdash;Wesolowski 2015, in Boneh, Bonneau et al. 2018 (the latter introduces so-called _verifiable delay functions_, functions whose output deliberately takes time to compute but is easy to verify), and elsewhere.
+Generating verifiable randomness has been described in [**RFC 3797**](https://www.rfc-editor.org/rfc/rfc3797.txt), in Lenstra&ndash;Wesolowski 2015, in Boneh, Bonneau et al. 2018 (which introduces so-called _verifiable delay functions_, functions whose output deliberately takes time to compute but is easy to verify), and elsewhere.

 <a id=Noise></a>
 #### Noise